-During the 1920s, Soviet cavalry caps were truly kaleidoscopic; with each regiment and brigade/divisional headquarters and artillery formations having their own unique combination of crown, band and piping colors.
-A chart published in the Russian uniform magazine "Zeughaus" and illustrated here shows this array of colors.
-Colors were unified in 1929, with all cavalry adopting the combination shown here: a khaki crown with "cornflower" blue band and black piping.
+During the 1920s, Soviet cavalry caps were truly kaleidoscopic; with each regiment and brigade/divisional headquarters and artillery formations having its own unique combination of crown, band and piping colors.
+A chart published in the Russian uniform magazine "Zeughaus" and illustrated here shows this array.
+However, colors were unified in 1929, with all cavalry adopting the combination shown here: a khaki crown with "cornflower" blue band and black piping.
 The cavalry continued to wear this cap for field, service and dress/parade wear until cavalry units were disbanded around 1950.
 After that date, although the MVD and Border Guards kept some small operational cavalry detachments, the Army downsized to a single ceremonial unit in Moscow.
 Caps from this ceremonial unit are described in my "Army 1969-1991" section.

 The spade-shaped visor is made of fiberboard (cardboard) painted on top in black lacquer.

 The angle of attachment and the single ridge along its outside edge were non-standard features often seen on officer caps.
 Most issued soldiers caps had flatter visors.

 While I list this as a "service/dress" visor - most officers acquired dress caps made of higher quality, darker wool with a distinct green tint.